Chicano 50 Cocktail Marks 50th Anniversary of the Founding of San Antonio CineFestival

 PRESS RELEASE:

-A Projector in a Tree: How Adán Medrano Founded the Nation’s First Latino Film Festival
+A Projector in a Tree: 50 Years Since Adán Medrano Founded America’s First Latino Film Festival

-Its origin in 1976 was auspicious, if improvised.
+Its origins on August 25-26, 1976 were auspicious, if improvised.
 A 16-millimeter projector hoisted into a tree.
 White bed sheets stretched across the back wall of a building.
 An empty lot on the campus of San Antonio’s Oblate School of Theology.
 Flies and mosquitoes swarming the projectionist through two late-summer evenings.

 Medrano credits the Texas Commission on the Arts with taking an early chance on the concept through a $5,000 arts grant that made the first festival possible.
 The funds enabled him to identify, locate, and rent films from around the country — works he regarded as seminal expressions of emerging Chicano and Latino filmmaking.